See Worldwide VoD

 Now, the latest proposal is to effectively hand censorship of the entire internet over to the same people!

-whole new level of risk and exposure to criminality.
-Traffic can be routed, without the user knowing, via servers which are known to contain criminal content thus giving the appearance that the user has been accessing child pornography, terrorist
+introduces a whole new level of risk and exposure to criminality.
+Traffic can be routed, without the user knowing, via servers which are known to contain criminal content thus giving the appearance that the user has been accessing child

+duty .
 Since a website containing any nudity at all, or discussion of sex, or any other thing which is not suitable for children , should be behind an age protected barrier, this will allow them to block any web site they wish.
-If a site with discussion
+If a

 How do you think the BBFC is going to get on with the owners of foreign websites?

 Ah, hello Mr Dirty Website Owner, this is the BBFC here, we want you to follow our regulations and pay us or fees or I'm afraid I'll have to inform you that her majesty's government will block UK users from access to your website.